Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 * Each container file does everything necessary to set up a running environment for the check plugin (e.g. install Python if you want to run the plugin inside the container).
 * The `./run` unit test simply calls podman and, for each containerfile found, builds the container, injects the libs and the check plugin, and runs the tests - but does not modify the container in any other way.
 * See the `keycloak-version` plugin for how to do this.
+* `tools/run-unit-tests` auto-detects container tests by looking for a `containerfiles/` subdirectory, so `--no-container` / `--only-container` filter correctly without any per-plugin annotation.

 ### sudoers File